 The e-Government Emerging Topics minitrack provides a home for incubating new topics and trends in e-Government research.
 E-Government as an academic field is evolving; new directions of research and practice are emerging while others are becoming accepted as foundational.
 However, the foundations of the field still need to be spelled out more explicitly and rigorously.
-This HICSS E-Government Emerging Topics minitrack seeks submissions, in particular, that contribute to the evolution of e-Government research and to the clarification of the field or address novel issues, trends and uses of technology.
+This HICSS E-Government Emerging Topics minitrack seeks submissions that contribute to the evolution of e-Government research and to the clarification of the field.

 Elin Wihlborg is in Political Science at the Department of Management at Linkoping University, Sweden.
 She holds a master degree in Gender Studies from LSE and a PhD in Science and Technology Studies from Linkoping University.
 She has a Marie Curie fellowship for research on sustainable e-government, 2011-14.
 Her research addresses challenges of e-governance and in particular public e-services towards: multi-level governments, identity and citizenship, trust and legitimacy.
 Her research interests and publications extend across the fields of e-government, sustainable development and public administration.
 She has published in journals like Public works and administration, International Journal of E-Government, Journal of Electronic Democracy and open government and Sustainable Development.

 Hochschule der Bundesagentur für Arbeit